-We are happy that you chose Texas Children's Health Plan for your family.
-Texas Children's Health Plan was founded in 1996 by Texas Children's Hospital.
-Texas Children's Health Plan is the nation's first managed care organization (MCO) created just for children.
-Texas Children's Health Plan has more than 500,000 members.
-The staff and group of over 1,200 provider groups, over 500 specialists and over 150 hospitals provide excellent service and patient care to our members.
-Texas Children's Health Plan also offers great services to pregnant women and adults.
-As a member, you will have use of programs for pregnant women and our disease management program for members with special health care needs.
-In addition, we offer exclusive benefits and rewards for our members to enjoy with their families, such as reward cards for staying on top of their health, special events, a 24-hour nurse help line, and much more.
+Thank you for choosing Texas Children's Health Plan for your family.
+Texas Children's Health Plan was founded in 1996, by Texas Children's Hospital as the nation's first managed care organization (MCO) created just for children.
+Texas Children's Health Plan also offers services to pregnant and postpartum women, and members with special health care needs.
+As a member, you will have access to a wide network of doctors, hospitals, and specialists providing excellent patient care.
+In addition, we offer exclusive benefits and rewards for our members to enjoy with their families, such as reward cards for staying on top of their health, special events, a 24-hour help line, and much more.
+We look forward to serving you!